pbatard/RaspberryPiPkg/Readme.md

 # Tested Platforms

-## Linux
+## Ubuntu

-Ubuntu 18.04 LTS has been tested and confirmed to work, including its installation process.
+[Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/) has been tested and confirmed to work, including its installation process.

+Below are the steps you can follow to install Ubuntu LTS onto an SD card:
+* Download the latest Ubuntu LTS ARM64 [`mini.iso`](http://ports.ubuntu.com/ubuntu-ports/dists/bionic/main/installer-arm64/current/images/netboot/mini.iso).
+* Partition the uSD as MBR and create a ~200 MB FAT32 partition on it with MBR type `0x0c`.
+  Note: Do not be tempted to use GPT partition scheme or `0xef` (EFI System Partition) for the type, as none of these are supported by the Raspberry Pi's internal boot rom.
+* Extract the full content of the ISO onto the partition you created.
+* Also extract the GRUB EFI bootloader `bootaa64.efi` from `/boot/grub/efi.img` to `/boot/grub/`.
+  Note: Do not be tempted to copy this file to another directory (such as `/efi/boot/`) as GRUB looks for its modules and configuration data in the same directory as the EFI loader and also, the installation process will create a `bootaa64.efi` into `/efi/boot/`.
+* If needed, copy the UEFI firmware files (`RPI_EFI.fd`, `bootcode.bin`, `fixup.dat` and `start.elf`) onto the uSD.
+* Boot the pi and let it go into the UEFI shell.
+* Navigate to `fs0:` then `/boot/grub/` and launch the GRUB efi loader.
+* Follow the Ubuntu installation process.

+Note: Because Ubuntu operates in quiet mode by default (no boot messages), you may think the system is frozen on first reboot after installation.
+However, if you wait long enough you **will** get to a login prompt.

+If desired, you can disable quiet boot, as well as force the display of the GRUB selector, by editing `/etc/default/grub` and changing:
+* `GRUB_TIMEOUT_STYLE=hidden` &rarr; `GRUB_TIMEOUT_STYLE=menu`
+* `GRUB_CMDLINE_LINUX_DEFAULT="splash quiet"` &rarr; `GRUB_CMDLINE_LINUX_DEFAULT=""`

+Then, to have your changes applied run `update-grub` and reboot.

+## Other Linux distributions

+* Debian ARM64 does not currently work, most likely due to missing required module support in its kernel.
+However its installation process works, so it may be possible to get it running with a custom kernel.

-openSUSE Leap 42.3 has also been reported to work.
-Other ARM64 Linux releases, that support UEFI boot are also expected to run, though their installation process might require some cajoling.
+* OpenSUSE Leap 42.3 has been reported to work.

+* Other ARM64 Linux releases, that support UEFI boot and have the required hardware support for Pi hardware are expected to run, though their installation process might require some cajoling.

 ## Windows